 - Print and export a summary to use in your appraisal

-- The most common vascular disease affecting the vertebrobasilar system is atherosclerosis:
+- Atherosclerosis: the most common vascular disease affecting the vertebrobasilar system:

 - This affects large vessels, causing narrowing and occlusion.